Jie-Fang/cudnn-frontend/docs/operations/Attention.md

     name (Optional[str]): The name of the operation.
 Preferred masking Args:
     diagonal_alignment (Optional[cudnn.diagonal_alignment]): One of {"TOP_LEFT", "BOTTOM_RIGHT"}.
 E.g., causal masking can be performed by setting diagonal_alignment=TOP_LEFT, and right_bound=0.
 Default is TOP_LEFT.
-    left_bround (Optional[cudnn.diagonal_alignment]): An integer > 1 specifying the offset to the left of the main diagonal to attend to.
+    left_bound (Optional[cudnn.diagonal_alignment]): An integer > 1 specifying the offset to the left of the main diagonal to attend to.
 Default is None, implying +Inf. right_bound (Optional[cudnn.diagonal_alignment]): An integer > 0 specifying the offset to the right of the main diagonal to attend to.
 Default is None, implying +Inf.
 Deprecated masking Args (can cause undetermined behavior when combined with the Preferred masking args):
     sliding_window_length (Optional[int]): A positive int specifying the left bound sliding window length